phunghx/robotics/Project 2 - RoboND-Pick-and-Place/writeup_carldgosselin.md

 <br>
 **Solving the Inverse Position** <br>
 <br>
 To solve the inverse position problem.
-We need the end-effector position.
+We need the requested end-effector position.
 This data is provided in the following code:
 ```
     px = req.poses[x].position.x
     py = req.poses[x].position.y